 - Prepare budgets and financial reports for foundation grant applications and track reporting of foundation project/program budgets and expenditures.
 Work with the Development team for timely grant proposal and grant report submissions.

 Human Resources (25%)

 - Manage and further develop SAL’s human resources and administration, enhancing professional development, compensation and benefits, performance evaluation, training and recruiting.

-- Ensure that recruiting and hiring processes are consistent and streamlined.
+- Ensure that recruiting, hiring processes, and onboarding are consistent and streamlined.